This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For example, one girl received a $1.25 million settlement for a brachial plexus injury at birth that left her permanently disabled in one arm with restricted movement.[3]

-The compensation that you may receive from an Erb’s palsy settlement could amount to enough to ensure that your child won’t have to worry about expenses in the future.
+The compensation you may receive from an Erb’s palsy settlement could amount to enough to ensure that your child won’t have to worry about expenses in the future.

-You may be eligible to receive money that covers medical expenses for your child, adaptive devices for the home, and your child’s school.
+You may be eligible to receive money covering your child’s medical expenses, adaptive devices for the home, and your child’s school.
+You could also get compensation for lost wages and even money covering emotional trauma.

 If you hope to get an Erb’s palsy settlement for your child, make sure you take the proper steps.
 Not filing on time or making mistakes with documents can cost your child the money she needs for her future.